Trump moves to build border wall, cut sanctuary city funds

 In response to terrorism concerns, Trump controversially called for halting entry to the U.S. from Muslim countries.
 He later turned to a focus on “extreme vetting” for those coming from countries with terrorism ties.

-To build the wall, the president is relying on a 2006 law that authorized several hundred miles of fencing along the 2,000-mile frontier.
+To build the wall, the president may rely on a 2006 law that authorized several hundred miles of fencing along the 2,000-mile frontier.
 That bill led to the construction of about 700 miles of various kinds of fencing designed to block both vehicles and pedestrians.

 The Secure Fence Act was signed by then-President George W. Bush, and the majority of that fencing in Texas, New Mexico, Arizona and California was built before he left office.
 The last remnants were completed after President Barack Obama took office in 2009.